-- Teen Titans featured this trope heavily in the episode "Troq" In it, the Titans meet a muscular metallic alien named Val-Yor and happily introduce themselves.
-It's only when Starfire steps onto the scene that he says "I see you have a Tamaranian" Val-Yor goes on to ask the Titans for help with a mission of his and soon every one of the Titans is given an Affectionate Nickname by their new companion except for Starfire, whom he begrudgingly refers to as "Troq" Or "Troqie."
+- Teen Titans (2003) featured this trope heavily in the episode "Troq" In it, the Titans meet a muscular metallic alien named Val-Yor and happily introduce themselves.
+It's only when Starfire steps onto the scene that he says, "I see you have a Tamaranian."
+Val-Yor goes on to ask the Titans for help with a mission of his and soon every one of the Titans is given an Affectionate Nickname by their new companion except for Starfire, whom he begrudgingly refers to as "Troq" or "Troqie".
 Cyborg asks what the word "Troq" means just as Starfire leaves to complete her part of the mission.
-She replies "It means 'nothing'" Having watched her successfully complete her task, Cyborg exclaims "Way to go Troqie!" only for Starfire to become angry.
+She replies, "It means nothing."
+Having watched her successfully complete her task, Cyborg exclaims "Way to go Troqie!", only for Starfire to become angry.
 Puzzled, Cyborg reminds her that she said it didn't mean anything.
-She promptly corrects him and explains that the word "Troq" means "nothing". and that when Val-Yor calls her that, he's saying she's worthless.
+She promptly corrects him and explains that the word "Troq" literally means "nothing" and that when Val-Yor calls her that, he's saying she's worthless.
 Obviously, that doesn't sit well with the rest of the team and in the end all Val-Yor has decided is that Starfire must be one of the good Tamaranians.
 That still doesn't sit well with the team.

 - Untermensch (German for under man, sub-man, sub-human; plural: Untermenschen) is a term that became infamous when the Nazis used it to describe "inferior people", often referred to as "the masses from the East" - that is, Jews, Romani, and Slavs (including Poles, Serbs, Belarusians, Russians, and Rusyns).
 Many members of these groups (particularly the Jewish people) would be systematically murdered during what the Nazis called the Final Solution.

 - During the Sand Creek massacre, the notoriously racist Col. John Chivington called for his men to kill Cheyenne and Arapahoe women and children, telling them that it wasn't enough to just kill all the men because "nits make lice".